 If none of the exceptions apply and the police did not have a warrant, then your lawyer may be able to argue that the search and seizure of evidence violated your rights.
 Only an experienced criminal defense attorney will be able to analyze the facts and circumstances surrounding the search to determine if there is an argument for the evidence to be excluded.
 It is also important to note that the exclusion of evidence does not just relate to the drugs themselves, but to any other form of evidence found by the unlawful search.
 So if your right to be free from unreasonable searches is violated, then all evidence that was gathered as a result of the unlawful search must be thrown out.

 Consent To Search Was Obtained By Force Or Fraud

 When the police are asking if they can search your home or vehicle, it is likely because they know they are not allowed to without a warrant.
 Still, when they ask for consent, they cannot trick you or make it seem like you have no choice.
-In order for consent to be valid, it must have been given under your free will.
-If the police threaten you or lie to you concerning your right to refuse to a search, your lawyer may be able to argue that your consent was invalid and any evidence gathered as a result should be tossed.
+In order for consent to be valid, it must have been given of your free will.
+If the police threaten you or lie to you concerning your right to refuse a search, your lawyer may be able to argue that your consent was invalid and any evidence gathered, as a result, should be tossed.